-Planning & Building services are based in Teith House on Kerse Road in Stirling.
+Planning Services are based in Teith House on Kerse Road in Stirling.

 Planning Development Management - help and advice is available Monday to Friday 9am - 1pm, telephone: (01786) 233660.